 Like any residential foreclosure, a foreclosure conducted by an HOA will appear on your credit history and will reduce your credit score significantly.
 (Learn more about HOA foreclosures.)

-Your credit score, also known as a FICO score, influences the credit that lenders will offer you, as well as the terms (such as the interest rate).
-A FICO credit score ranges from 300–850.
+Your credit score influences the credit that lenders will offer you, as well as the terms (such as the interest rate).
+A FICO credit score, for example, ranges from 300–850.